etfrobotics/HARBOT/docs/logs.md

 	-	Still some work is needed to fix multi-robot usage in Gazebo—identified an issue with launch files and passing arguments through them.
 	-	Finalize the Q1 report—an initial version was presented at the meeting.
 	-	BU to provide the repositories used for grasping strategies.
-	-	KU has a meeting with Al Silal representatives regarding the digital twin.
 	-	RAAD paper—reviewer comments have been checked and agreed upon.
 	-	Formulated a Flexible Multi-Depot VRP using the Planning Domain Definition Language (PDDL).
 	-	Discussion on PDDL: evaluating its expressiveness in capturing all task constraints (payload, energy consumption, etc.), comparing its formulation with ILP, and analyzing different PDDL planners.